MethodAtlas

 cat("Estimated ATE:", mean(tau_hat), "\n")

-# ATE with confidence interval from forest
+# Forest-based ATE with valid confidence interval (uses influence function)

 ate_cf <- average_treatment_effect(cf)